 The Simons Foundation’s Mathematics and Physical Sciences division invites confidential nominations for Simons Investigators in Mathematics, (Theoretical) Physics, (Theoretical) Astrophysics and Theoretical Computer Science.
 Nominations should be confidential and nominees should not know they are being nominated.

-The Simons Investigators program aims to provide a stable base of support for outstanding scientists, enabling them to undertake long-term investigations of fundamental questions in their fields.
+The Simons Investigators program aims to provide a stable base of support for outstanding midcareer scientists, enabling them to undertake long-term investigations of fundamental questions in their fields.
 The intent of the program is to support these scientists in their most productive years, when they are establishing new research directions, providing leadership in the field and effectively mentoring junior scientists.

-CU Internal Deadline: 11:59pm MST September 4, 2018
+CU Internal Deadline: 11:59pm MST September 2, 2019

-Sponsor Application Deadline: 9:59pm MST October 31, 2018
+Sponsor Application Deadline: 9:59pm MST October 31, 2019

 Internal Application Requirements (all in PDF format)

-To access the online application, visit: https://colorado.secure-platform.com/a/solicitations/home/5231
+To access the online application, visit: https://colorado.secure-platform.com/a/solicitations/home/6391

-Investigators are expected to attend the MPS annual meeting, held at the Simons Foundation in October of each year, to discuss their activities.
+Investigators are expected to attend the MPS annual meeting, held at the Simons Foundation in October of each year.
 Costs associated with attending this meeting will be covered by the foundation.

 Limited Submission Guidelines